/ Published September 22, 2021

 1. Q: HOW DO I KNOW IF I’M READY TO OPEN A UNIT?

 HQ Air Force Junior ROTC highly recommends you receive contingent approval from your school board, superintendent, district, etc. to ensure budget, curriculum credit, scheduling type issues are already considered in order to hasten the process once an offer is made.
 This is especially important since offers can occur any time during the school year due to late closure notifications and uncertainty of a particular year’s declination rate (i.e. how deep in the alternate pool we select; current declination rate is approximately 25%).
 Please remember, the applicant is responsible to let us know if any information on your application has changed.

 2. Q: CAN I ALSO APPLY FOR ANOTHER SERVICE’S JROTC PROGRAM?

 A: Yes.
 Another service may be expanding faster than the Air Force, and their selection criteria differs in some respects.
 Another service may be able to reach your school faster than the Air Force can.
 However, once the school accepts another service’s JROTC program, the school will be removed from the Air Force’s waiting list.

-A: First step is to fill out an application.
+A: The first step is to fill out an application.
 Second, a site survey will be scheduled for the school with the Regional Director of that state.

 4. Q: WHAT IS THE PROCESS FOR A SCHOOL BEING SELECTED TO RECEIVE AN AIR FORCE JUNIOR ROTC UNIT?